Saturday, January 5, 2019

 Memorable Moments, Events, and Trips

-* Bestowing kisses on us, rolling, giving high fives, growing new teeth, clapping, saying simple words, eating solid food, crawling, walking, and dancing were the highlights of the year for Levi
+* Bestowing kisses on us, rolling, giving high fives, growing new teeth, clapping, saying simple words, eating solid food, crawling, walking, and dancing were the highlights of the year for L

-* Yelling “Steve” from across the house, pretending to be a dog with Joshua, quickly and efficiently solving problems, functioning as a back-up dancer for Joshua, picking the noses of other people, potty training, expanding her vocabulary, stuffed animals (pink bunny, blue bunny, and reindeer), dancing to the “Spirit” theme song with her beloved Daddy, and ponytails sum up Emma Kate’s year
+* Yelling “Steve” from across the house, pretending to be a dog with J, quickly and efficiently solving problems, functioning as a back-up dancer for J, picking the noses of other people, potty training, expanding vocabulary, stuffed animals (pink bunny, blue bunny, and reindeer), dancing to the “Spirit” theme song with Daddy, and ponytails sum up EK’s year

-Joshua spent the year imagining he was a dog and that he owned several dogs, singing “Angels We Have Heard on High” loudly, introducing himself as Gilroy and Emma Kate as Gil Girl, asking to watch TV before Daddy got home, correcting common mispronunciations while adding new words to mispronounce, learning to read, getting brave in picking up bugs, guessing people’s ages, and being Super Gilroy
+J spent the year imagining being a dog and owning several dogs, singing “Angels We Have Heard on High” loudly, introducing self as Gilroy and EK as Gil Girl, asking to watch TV before Daddy got home, correcting common mispronunciations while adding new words to mispronounce, learning to read, getting brave in picking up bugs, guessing people’s ages, and being Super Gilroy

 * Two rounds of Black Panther in the theaters in February